dev360/smorgasbord/README.md

-# smorgasbord
+# Tray
-A smörgåsbord of production ready django components
+A tray of production-ready django components